-115.382 Access to emergency medical and mental health services

-Resident victims of sexual abuse are to receive timely, unimpeded access to emergency medical treatment and crisis intervention services.
+115.382 Access to emergency medical and mental health services Auditor Overall Determination: Meets Standard Auditor Discussion Resident victims of sexual abuse, according to this Standard, are to receive timely, unimpeded access to emergency medical treatment and crisis intervention services.
 The nature and scope of such services are to be determined by Medical and Mental Health practitioners, in accordance with their professional judgment.
 Medical and Mental Health staff are to maintain secondary materials documenting the timeliness of emergency medical treatment and crisis intervention services that were provided; the appropriate response by non-health staff in the event health staff are not present at the time the incident is reported; and the provision of appropriate and timely information and services concerning sexually transmitted infection prophylaxis.
 Treatment services are to be provided to every victim without financial cost, and regardless of whether the victim names the abuser or cooperates with any investigation arising out of the incident.
+Analysis: Evidence used to determine compliance with this Standard includes: Interviews with medical staff, with mental health staff, and with residents; policies

-Analysis: Evidence used to determine compliance with this Standard includes: interviews with medical staff, with mental health staff, and with residents who reported sexual abuse.
-A documented example of access to emergency services was provided.
-Policies and procedures regarding access to treatment services by resident victims of sexual abuse are found in II-D-1.0 Health Services pg.
+Analysis: Evidence used to determine compliance with this Standard includes: Interviews with medical staff, with mental health staff, and with residents; policies and procedures regarding access to treatment services by resident victims of sexual abuse.
+There is no example from this facility, so they provided documentation from Tillamook Youth Correctional Facility (TYCF), which is next door and utilizes the same services and providers as CTYTF.
+II-D-1.0, Health Services (pg.
 3, III; pg.
-9, IV.M. and HS I-A-10.0 Preventing Youth Sexual Abuse pg.
-2, B.
+9, IV.M).
+HS I-A-10.0, Preventing Youth Sexual Abuse (ppg.
+1 & 2, B).
+A triangulation of evidence verifies Oregon Youth Authority's compliance with this Standard.

-Ongoing medical and mental health care for sexual abuse victims and abusers

-The facility is required to offer medical and mental health evaluations and, as appropriate, treatment to all residents who have been victimized by sexual abuse in any prison, jail, lockup, or juvenile facility.
+Ongoing medical and mental health care for sexual abuse victims and abusers Auditor Overall Determination: Meets Standard Auditor Discussion The facility is required by this Standard to offer medical and mental health evaluations, and as appropriate, treatment to all residents who have been victimized by sexual abuse in any prison, jail, lockup, or juvenile facility.
 Resident victims of sexual abuse while incarcerated are to be offered tests for sexually transmitted infections, as medically appropriate.
 Treatment services are to be provided to the victim without financial cost, and regardless of whether the victim names the abuser or cooperates with any investigation arising out of the incident.
 Within 60 days of learning of such abuse history, the facility is to attempt to conduct a mental health evaluation of all known resident-on-resident abusers, and it is to offer treatment, when deemed appropriate by mental health practitioners.

-Analysis: Evidence used to determine compliance with this Standard includes: interviews with medical staff, mental health staff, and residents who reported sexual abuse; and policies and procedures governing ongoing medical and mental health care for sexual abuse victims and abusers.
-HS I-A-10.0 Preventing Youth Sexual Abuse pg.
-1, Procedure Statement.
-II-D-1.0 Facility Health Services pg.
-8, IV.M.
-I-A-10.0 Preventing Youth Sexual Abuse pg.
-16, V.E Mental Health Check-in following an incident.
+Analysis: Evidence used to determine compliance with this Standard includes interviews with medical staff, mental health staff, residents, and policies and procedures governing ongoing medical and mental health care for sexual abuse victims and abusers.
+HS I-A-10.0, Preventing Youth Sexual Abuse (pg.
+1, Procedure Statement).
+II-D-1.0, Facility Health Services (pp. 8, IV.M).
+I-A-10.0, Preventing Youth Sexual Abuse (pg.
+16), V.E Mental Health Check-in following an incident.
+A triangulation of evidence verifies compliance with this Standard.